-Control of Congress up for grabs Tuesday
+First polls close in battle for Congress

 There's also the more immediate impact: If Clinton wins and Democrats seize control of the Senate, Republicans could reverse months of resistance to confirming President Barack Obama's Supreme Court nominee, Merrick Garland, and move quickly to approve him before Obama leaves office.

-For Trump, a GOP Senate and House would in theory let Republicans swiftly pass legislation that reverses many of Obama's policies.
+For Trump, a GOP Senate and House would, in theory, let Republicans swiftly pass legislation that reverses many of Obama's policies.

+In Pennsylvania, Democratic challenger Katie McGinty has worked to tie Republican Sen. Pat Toomey to Trump.
+Toomey, in fact, waited until just before 7 p.m.
+Tuesday to cast his vote, which he did for Trump, after ducking the question much of the year.

+"In the end I decided we've just got to change the course we're on," Toomey told reporters, The Morning Call reported.

 Republicans holding their own